-Attribute Measure Target Distribution: Occupied Sites Number No decline.
+Attribute Measure Target Potential Impacts Upon Targets Distribution: Occupied Sites Number No decline.
 There is one known location for this species in this SAC (which overlaps two 1km squares).
-Adult or sub-adult snails are present in all three of the habitat zones on the transect (minimum four samples).
-Presence Occurrence Adult or sub-adult snails are present in at least six other places at the site with a wide geographical spread (minimum of eight sites sampled).
-Transect habitat quality Metres At least 50m of habitat along the transect is classed as optimal and the remainder as at least sub-optimal.
-Transect optimal wetness Metres Soils, at time of sampling, are damp (optimal wetness) and covered with a layer of humid thatch for at least 50m along the transect.
-Habitat extent Hectares At least 45ha of the site in at least optimal/sub-optimal condition.
+No Presence on transect Occurrence Adult or sub-adult snails are present in all three of the habitat zones on the transect (minimum four samples).
+No Presence Occurrence Adult or sub-adult snails are present in at least six other places at the site with a wide geographical spread (minimum of eight sites sampled).
+No Transect habitat quality Metres At least 50m of habitat along the transect is classed as optimal and the remainder as at least sub-optimal.
+No Transect optimal wetness Metres Soils, at time of sampling, are damp (optimal wetness) and covered with a layer of humid thatch for at least 50m along the transect.
+No Habitat extent Hectares At least 45ha of the site in at least optimal/sub-optimal condition.
 Optimal habitat is defined as fixed dune, species-rich grassland dominated by red fescue (Festuca rubra) and marram (Ammophila arenaria), with sparse oxeye daisy (Leucanthemum vulgare), dandelion (Taraxacumsp.), ribwort plantain (Plantago lanceolata) and other low growing herbs.
 Vegetation height 20-50cm.
 Habitat growing on damp, friable soil covered with a layer of humid, open structured thatch.
-Sub-optimal habitat is defined as above but either vegetation height is less than 10cm or above 50cm; or the soil is dry and sandy; or the thatch is wetter with a denser structure
+Sub-optimal habitat is defined as above, but either No vegetation height is less than 10cm or above 50cm, or the soil is dry and sandy, or the thatch is wetter with a denser structure.